 (f) the directors had devised proper system to ensure compliance with the provisions ofall applicable laws and that such systems were adequate and operating effectively.

-In compliance with the requirements of the SEBI (Listing Obligations & DisclosureRequirements) Regulations 2015 the Company has put in place a Familiarization Programmefor the Independent Directors to familiarize them with the Company their roles rightsresponsibilities in the Company nature of the industry in which the Company operatesbusiness model etc. The details of the Familiarization Program are available on thewebsite of the Company at www.ashima.in.
+In compliance with the requirements of the SEBI (Listing Obligations & DisclosureRequirements) Regulations 2015 the Company has put in place a Familiarization Programforthe Independent Directors to familiarize them with the Company their roles rightsresponsibilities in the Company nature of the industry in which the Company operatesbusiness model etc. The same is posted on the website of the Company at www.ashima.in.

 (a) STATUTORY AUDITORS

-The Statutory Auditors has given a confirmation to the effect that they are eligibleto continue with their appointment and have not been disqualified in any manner fromcontinuing as Statutory Auditors.
+The Statutory Auditors have given a confirmation to the effect that they are eligibleto continue with their appointment and have not been disqualified in any manner fromcontinuing as Statutory Auditor.
 The remuneration payable to the Statutory Auditor shallbe determined by the Board of Directors based on the recommendation of the AuditCommittee.

-The Auditors Report for FY 2018-19 forms part of this Annual Report and does notcontain any qualification reservation or adverse remark.
+The Auditors' Report for FY 2019-20 forms part of this Annual Report and does notcontain any qualification reservation or adverse remark or disclaimer.